patrickA25/patrickA25/README.md

 - 🔭 I’m currently working on a project with data with NOAA.
 - 🌱 I’m currently learning Everything
 - 👯 I’m looking to collaborate with other data scientest and developers
-- ✨ 2021 Goals: Work out everyday this year, contribute to a github project.
+- ✨ 2022 Goals: Work out everyday this year, contribute to a github project.Finish my Masters of Data Science
 - ⚡ Fun fact: I love to cook, and I am a productivity nerd.
 <br />